Calm1403/CalmBot/README.md

-they prefer the prefix, so consequently for the time being I'll stick to the old prefix commands, but that may change in the future if discord decides to completely remove them or if people are really desperate for them and I can be bothered to re-write each file.
+they prefer the prefix, so consequently for the time being I'll stick to the old prefix commands, but that may change in the future if discord decides to completely remove them or if people really want them and I can be bothered to re-write each file.